enguehard/enguehard.tf/content/authors/admin/_index.md

 **News:**

+- **27-29 Sep 23**.
+I will be taking part in the Oxford Large Language Models for Social Science Workshop.

 - **14-15 Sep 23**.
 I organize a [workshop on advanced data collection methods at ENS de Lyon](talk/advanced-methods-workshop/).

 - **1 Sep 23**.
 I will present 'Endemic Violence' at the EHES meeting in Vienna.